-Femfest was born in Chile from the need to open spaces for women within the musical world, which has historically been a space for men.
-To date they have held 11 Femfest festivals in various parts of the country.
+Femfest born in Chile from the need to open spaces for women within the musical world, which has historically been a space for men.
+To date they have held 11 festivals Femfest in various parts of the country.

 La Matria Fest (Chile)

 Platform and concert tour that seeks to open spaces to have more women and dissidents on stage.
-Combating the exclusion of Chilean music in local spaces has been the flag of La Matria, which began activities in 2017 as a successful inn, and last year held its own festival at Club Chocolate.
-After the Chilean social outbreak, the project took a turn in its 2019 edition and, in tune with the social movement, announced that this year the festival would be free and massive, and would have the participation of prominent national artists Ana Tijoux, Princesa Alba, Pascuala Ilabaca, Consuelo Schuster and Mariel Mariel, one of its founders.
+Fighting the exclusion of Chilean music in local spaces has been the banner of the womb, which began activities in 2017 as a successful inn, and last year held its own festival at Club Chocolate.
+After the Chilean social outbreak, the project took a turn in its 2019 edition and, in tune with the social movement, announced that this year the festival would be free and massive, and would include the participation of prominent national artists Ana Tijoux, Princess Alba, Pascuala Ilabaca, Consuelo Schuster and Mariel Mariel, one of its founders.

-They are described as an ecosystem for the analysis, production and circulation of music content made by women.
-The Almighty collective has among its founding partners María José Camargo, María del Rosario Cardona and Alejandra Gómez.
-They work in music from different areas as artists, journalists, composers, researchers, managers and entrepreneurs.
-Its objective is equal opportunities within the national music industry, the culture of inclusion in the different links of the production chain, and the forceful representation of diversity in local cultural scenes where there are musical initiatives.
+They are described as a ecosystem of analysis, production and circulation of music content made by women.
+The colective almighty counts among its founding partners María José Camargo, María del Rosario Cardona and Alejandra Gómez.
+They work in music from different areas such as artists, journalists, composers, researchers, managers and entrepreneurs.
+Its objective is equal opportunities within the national music industry, a culture of inclusion in the different links of the production chain, and the forceful representation of diversity in local cultural scenes where there are musical initiatives.

 MIM Association (Spain)

 It was born in September 2016 during the 28th edition of the Mercat de Música Viva de Vic.
-During the months prior to its constitution, meetings of female professionals took place in Madrid, Barcelona and Coruña, who, by sharing experiences, concluded that the creation of a platform where professionals in the sector could generate visibility, highlighting both their work and the lack of equal opportunities and natural relevance of women in Spanish music, a dysfunction that most of the time is dissipated, especially by immediacy and volume of work.
+During the months prior to your constitution, in Madrid, Barcelona and Coruña there were meetings of female professionals, who, by sharing experiences, concluded that it was really necessary to create a platform where professionals in the sector could generate visibility, and highlight both their work and the lack of equity of opportunities and the natural relevance of women in Spanish music, a dysfunction that most of the time is dissipated, above all due to the immediacy and volume of work.

 “Our ultimate goal is our dissolution.
-We wish with all our might that the day comes when our association, or our website, or that our website and association become Professionals in the Music Industry, where men and women have the same treatment, the same salaries , the same opportunities, and the same possibilities ”, can be read on their page.
+We wish with all our strength that the day will come when our association, or our website, is not necessary, or that our website and association become Music Industry Professionals, where men and women have the same treatment, the same salaries, the same opportunities, and the same possibilities”, can be read on their page.

 Women and Music (Spain)